verbivoyeurista/pudenda/content/_index.md

 {{% /section %}}

 ---
-Popular American Sportscaster on ABC
-# Dale Hansen

-“If you have a woman — like a co-anchor or a news director, or station manager — I think it’s a fantastic day because they work cheaper, so that leaves more money for you and me,” Dale Hansen said on air, talking with meteorologist Pete Delkus. [(Oct 2020)](https://www.distractify.com/p/what-did-dale-hansen-say)
+{{% section %}}

+"If American women earned minimum wage for the unpaid work they do around the house and caring for relatives, they would have made [$1.5 trillion](https://www.nytimes.com/interactive/2020/03/04/opinion/women-unpaid-labor.html) last year."

 ---

 American stand-up comedian
 # Dave Chappelle

 “Her face was looking like, ‘He might be right.’
 I saw that, I said, ‘Ooh, that’s why, that’s why women make half.' (audience groans) Did I trigger you?
 I don’t know what it is.
 Half, maybe 70 percent, whatever it is, it’s too much.
-I’m sorry, Lorne, I thought we were having a comedy show.” [(Nov 2020)](https://www.washingtonpost.com/arts-entertainment/2020/11/08/dave-chappelle-snl-monologue-trump/)
+I’m sorry, Lorne, I thought we were having a comedy show.”

----

-{{% section %}}

-"If American women earned minimum wage for the unpaid work they do around the house and caring for relatives, they would have made [$1.5 trillion](https://www.nytimes.com/interactive/2020/03/04/opinion/women-unpaid-labor.html) last year."

 ---